Nautilus-UUV/nautilus-ros/README.md

-# POLARIS UUV - ROS2 Stack
+# UUV - ROS2 Stack

-ROS2 navigation and control system for the POLARIS autonomous underwater vehicle, designed to run on RaspberryPi as part of the distributed software architecture.
+ROS2 navigation and control system for Nautilus's autonomous underwater vehicle, designed to run on RaspberryPi as part of the distributed software architecture.

 ## System Architecture

-The POLARIS UUV uses a multi-component software system:
+The UUV uses a multi-component software system:
 - **Mission Laptop**: Vue.js frontend + FastAPI backend for mission planning
 - **RaspberryPi**: ROS2-based high-level navigation and control (this repository)
 - **Main PCB**: FreeRTOS + microROS for CAN bus communication